Does Your Credit Score Matter When Renting a Home?

 Since privatized military housing companies get paid directly from your paycheck, they don’t worry too much about whether or not they’ll see the money.

-You won’t have to pay extra deposits or month’s rent, but you also won’t be able to save money or build credit like you might be able to do if you were renting in town.
+You won’t have to pay extra deposits or month’s rent, but you also won’t be able to save money or build credit like you might be able to do if you were renting in town in a favorable housing market.

 3. Have a co-signer.